Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: A History of Knowledge Graph Completion

-Some of the simplest and most intuitive methods toward KGC utilize a set of rules, which often use logical inference to perform link prediction.
+Some of the simplest methods toward KGC utilize a set of rules that can be used for logical inference.
 The source of said rules varies between approaches.
-As previously stated in Section \ref{subsection:introduction_to_logic}, ontologies are formalisations of knowledge base semantics and are often used to represent the unique patterns and hierarchies within a specific knowledge domain \cite{dou2015semantic}.
-For instance, in biomedicine, commonly used ontologies include the Gene Ontology \cite{ashburner2000gene} or the Disease Ontology \cite{schriml2022human}.
-Using ontologies, one can define a set of rules that describe common relationships or properties of a knowledge base and use it to infer new knowledge.
+As previously stated in \S\ref{subsection:introduction_to_logic}, \textit{ontologies} are formalizations of KB semantics and are often used to represent the unique patterns, relationships, and hierarchies within a specific knowledge domain \cite{dou2015semantic}.
+Notable examples in biomedicine, for example, include the Gene Ontology \cite{ashburner2000gene} and the Disease Ontology \cite{schriml2022human}.
+Therefore, ontologies based on description logics can serve as the source of such rules.

-Ontologies can be utilized as a set of rules for link prediction, which can be especially beneficial if the application domain requires domain-specific knowledge.
-In many biological applications, such as protein-protein interactions, patient diagnoses, or nucleic acid sequence similarity, ontologies can be used to compute semantic similarity measures between various associations, using these scores to predict new links \cite{kulmanov2021semantic}.
-However, ontologies do not exist for every specific domain, and it is not always suitable to use existing ones as they impose limitations on the type of predictions made.
-Alternatively, rules can be mined directly from the KG using methods such as AMIE and its variants \cite{galarraga2013amie}.
-In these cases, rules are based on the association patterns that are found to exist within the KG rather than within the application domain.
+Since ontologies often comprise expert-curated knowledge \cite{dou2015semantic}, they can be especially beneficial if the application requires domain-specific knowledge \cite{kulmanov2021semantic}.
+However, ontologies do not exist for every specific domain, and existing ones may impose limitations on the type of predictions made.
+Alternatively, rules can be mined directly from the KG using ILP methods (discussed in \S\ref{subsection:introduction_to_logic}) such as AMIE and its variants \cite{galarraga2013amie}.
+In these cases, rules are based on association patterns within the KG rather than the general application domain.
+Notably, Galárraga \etal \cite{galarraga2013amie} show that association rule mining can correspond to mining Horn clauses in sufficiently large KGs.
+Therefore, all approaches discussed here do \textit{logical} rule mining.